 Lomse library hopes to boundle all stuff needed for rendering, editing and playing back scores, and to be simple enough for newbie programmers but sophisticated enough to create great applications for musicians.
 Let me know what you are doing with Lomse!

-Although Lomse now exists for over 3 years there is no "1.0" version yet.
+Although Lomse now exists for some time ago there is no "1.0" version yet.
 This does not mean that the library is particularly un-stable or not yet usable.
 But it does mean that it is still in alpha stage, implying that some features have yet limited functionality and that the features set is not yet complete.
-Also the API is could still suffer modifications.
+Also the API could still suffer modifications.
 Therefore, the Lomse library is recommended only for evaluation, for testing purposes or for very simple applications.
 Unless you would like to help for developping it faster!

 Lomse is distributed under the BSD 2-clause license, a permissive open source license to allow Lomse to be used in any projects, whether open source or proprietary.
 The BSD 2-clause license is recognized by the OSI.
 The Free Software Foundation (FSF) recognizes it as a GPL compatible license., so you can use Lomse in GPL licensed projects.